thp/urlwatch/README.md

 ```

-USING XPATH EXPRESSIONS WITH XML
+USING XPATH AND CSS FILTERS WITH XML
 --------------------------------

-By default, XPath filters are set up for HTML documents.
-However, it
+By default, XPath and CSS filters are set up for HTML documents.
+However,
-is possible to use XPath for XML documents as well (this example parses
+it is possible to use them for XML documents as well (these examples parse
-an RSS feed and filters only the titles and publication dates):
+an RSS feed and filter only the titles and publication dates):

 ```yaml
 url: 'https://heronebag.com/blog/index.xml'